KooroshRZ/CTF-Writeups/PicoCTF2022/Cryptography/VerySmooth/index.md

 p**v <= B
 ```

-Here we can use `Pollard's p − 1` algorithm, because our integer `n`'s factor `p` is `65536-powersmooth` and factor `q` is `131072-powersmooth` which satisfy our conditions.
+Here we can use `Pollard's p − 1` algorithm because our integer `n`'s factor `p` is `65536-powersmooth` and factor `q` is `131072-powersmooth` which satisfies our conditions.

 ## Pollard's p − 1 Algorithm

-Here is the overall steps:
+Here are the overall steps:

 1. select a smoothness bound `B` (we should use 65535)
 2. choose a random base `a` coprime to `n`